ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 The tool will now process the raw reads to remove reads that map to the human genome.
 This can take a while.
 The resulting filtered data files are found on the right panel.

 {% include warning.html content="Machines with 8GB or less of memory might not complete this step.
 A workaround this issue is to increase the size of the swap file or swap partition.
-See FAQ below." %}
+See FAQ section." %}

 {% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}

+## Optional: create a collection
+Galaxy collections help you organize your data and minimize your history clutter.
+If you plan to use the [Galaxy COVID-19 genome analysis workflows]((https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#7-run-the-variation-analysis-workflow)) you must organize your reads data into collections.
+You can make collections for [single end](https://galaxyproject.org/tutorials/collections/#a-simple-collection-example) or [paired end datasets](https://galaxyproject.org/tutorials/collections/#a-paired-collection-example).

+To make a collection of paired-end datasets, first select all PE datasets and select *Build List of Dataset Pairs* for all selected (Fig. 5).
+**The names of the PE read files should be in the format 'pair_name' + '_1.fastq.gz' for the forward reads and 'pair_name' + '_2.fastq.gz' for the reverse reads.**
+Galaxy will recognize the *_1/_2* suffix for PE reads (Fig. 6a).
+This is also the standard for PE file naming in ENA.
+If a different schema was used, it is best to change the filenames to the *_1.fastq.gz/_2.fastq.gz* naming schema.
+Make sure the names in the metadata are identical (see below) to the filenames.
+The datasets are paired by name (Fig. 6b), and you can name the collection (Fig. 6c).
+Finally, click on *Create List* (Fig. 6d).

+{% include image.html file="make_PE_collection.png" alt="make_PE_collection_menu" caption="Figure 5 Select datasets for paired-end collection (list of dataset pairs) ."%}

+{% include image.html file="make_PE_collection_menu.png" alt="make_PE_collection_menu" caption="Figure 6 Create a collection of paired datasets ."%}

 ## 5. Upload metadata and submit to ENA